-Small businesses can get a ton of marketing mileage out of social platforms’ free features.
-They can connect directly and interact with their audiences, respond to questions, run online events, and keep customers updated on their offerings.
+Small businesses can get a tonne of marketing mileage out of social platforms’ free features.
+They can connect directly and interact with their audiences, respond to questions, run online events and keep customers updated on their offerings.
 No wonder, then, that small businesses name social media as their biggest opportunity for brand awareness and their most effective medium for increasing sales and revenue.

 Of course, each network comes with its own idiosyncrasies.
 Tweets need to be short and punchy, relying on links to provide additional information, while Facebook allows for longer posts.
 Instagram is highly visual.
 LinkedIn is professional, making it a good place for stats and Infographics.

-That being said, the one challenge that small businesses face in social media, email, and video is in providing a steady stream of compelling content that users have come to demand.
-This is where having the right user-friendly tools — like Adobe Spark — becomes key.
-Spark allows a single marketer to create visually striking social images, web pages, or short videos in mere minutes to quickly fill a social media feed or email blast with well-designed content that looks like it was designed by a pro.
+That being said, the one challenge that small businesses face in social media, email and video is in providing a steady stream of compelling content that users have come to demand.
+This is where having the right user-friendly tools — like Adobe Express — becomes key.
+Spark allows a single marketer to create visually striking social images, web pages or short videos in mere minutes to quickly fill a social media feed or email blast with well-designed content that looks like it was designed by a pro.